List of Emmerdale characters introduced in 2004: Thomas King

 Thomas returns to the village in January 2013, when he is revealed to have been stalking Chas.
 Thomas was sending her photos in the post of her and Carl together with her eyes on the pictures scratched out, telephoning the pub on a withheld number, and slightly injuring her when he throws a glass bottle at her outside The Woolpack.
 He is revealed as the stalker when, after he graffitis the wall of the pub's living room and is disturbed by Gabby Thomas (Annelise Manojlovic).
 Chas and Jimmy chase him and apprehend him when he trips.
 Thomas reveals that he wanted revenge on Chas for killing his father.
 She tries to apologize and explains that she was acting in self-defence but Thomas refuses to forgive her.
 Jimmy lets Thomas stay with him, much to Nicola's disapproval.
 Jimmy intends to send Thomas back to Saudi Arabia but Thomas begs to stay, claiming that his mother does not care about him.
 Feeling guilty, Jimmy agrees and gives Thomas a job cleaning the haulage firms trucks.
-Nicola's sister, Bernice Blackstock (Samantha Giles), gets her boyfriend Steve Harland (Tom Mannion) to give Thomas a job at the stables at Home Farm.
+Nicola's half-sister, Bernice Blackstock (Samantha Giles), gets her boyfriend Steve Harland (Tom Mannion) to give Thomas a job at the stables at Home Farm.
 Still wanting revenge on Chas, Thomas begins manipulating Sean, claiming that Chas had been bad-mouthing his father, behind his back.
 An infuriated Sean throws a brick through the window of the Woolpack.
 Sean confesses this to Steve who sacks Thomas because of his trouble making.

 When Cameron, now in a relationship with Chas, returns to the village after visiting his children in Jersey, he warns Thomas to stay away and leave Chas alone.
 Thomas continues to get up to mischief with Sean, stealing Sandy Thomas' (Freddie Jones) mobility scooter and damage it by driving it through a ford.
 Thomas also befriends local girls, Belle Dingle (Eden Taylor-Draper) and Gemma Andrews (Tendai Rinomhota).
 Belle develops a crush on Thomas and poses for provocative pictures which Gemma takes on her mobile phone in an attempt to get him to notice her.

-Nicola convinces Chas to give Thomas a job as a kitchen hand at the Woolpack.
+Nicola convinces Chas to give Thomas a job as a kitchen hand at The Woolpack.
 Thomas agrees and tells Chas he wants a fresh start.
 Cameron is unnerved by Thomas's presence and tries to bully him out of his job, accusing him of still wanting revenge on Chas and criticizing every mistake he makes.
 Eventually when he discovers Thomas upset and crying, he feels guilty and gives Thomas a rise in his wages.
 Thomas accuses him of being "weird".